BodenAI/BodenAVMDataset/README.md

 ## About Us
 BodenAI is an industry-leading provider for closed-loop toolchains in autonomous driving data.
-If you have any suggestion about the dataset, find any mistakes in annotations, or want commercial cooperation, please contact us.
+For business inquiries, professional support requests, or mistakes in annotations submmision, please contact us.
 Email address: company@bodenai.com